Doctoral Internship Program Application Process

 Requirements to Apply

-- Successfully completed all required course work in a Counseling or Clinical Psychology Doctoral Program by the internship start date.
+- Successfully completed all required course work in an APA-accredited Counseling or Clinical Psychology Doctoral Program by the internship start date.

 - Successfully completed at least two, preferably three supervised practicum experiences (in conjunction with their doctoral program in Counseling or Clinical Psychology) by the internship start date.

-- Successfully completed 500 face-to-face clinical intervention hours by the start date, including individual or group therapy, crisis intervention and assessment experience.
+- Successfully completed 500 face-to-face clinical intervention hours by the application date, including individual or group therapy, crisis intervention and assessment experience.

 - Successfully defended dissertation proposal by the ranking deadline.